Gentle Palm & Foot Sweat Treatment Guide

 Based on sweating severity and each patient's lifestyle, we offer the most suitable non-surgical options.
 Here are three mainstream FDA-approved choices.

 Precisely anesthetize median, ulnar, and radial nerves for temporary palm pain dormancy.
-High-density 1cm/injection in fully pain-free state, ~50-80 shots per hand, perfect fingertip coverage.
+High-density 1cm/injection in a minimal-discomfort state, ~50-80 shots per hand, thorough fingertip coverage.
 Peak effect in ~1 week, lasting 6 months.

 Smart Iontophoresis STOPWET